vehicle-lang/tutorial/src/chapters/2-language.md

 ## Types

-Unlike many Neural Network verifier input formats, Vehicle is a typed language, and it is common for each specification file starts with declaring the types.
+Unlike many Neural Network verifier input formats, Vehicle is a typed language, and it is common for each specification file to start by declaring the types.
 For ACAS Xu, these are the types of the real number tensors that the network will be taking as inputs and giving as outputs:

 ```vehicle
 type Input = Tensor Real [5]